ivanko-94/papers/README.md

-# papers
+# README
-Repository for publications.
+This repository contains papers and publications.